Privacy & HIPAA

 The Patient’s Rights

-• Inspect and copy the patient’s PHI contained in a designated record set (medical/billing records and other records used for decisions about the patient).
+• Inspect and copy the patient’s PHI, which is contained in a designated record set (medical/billing records and other records used for decisions about the patient).

 • Request a restriction on certain uses and disclosures of PHI, but we are not required to agree to your restrictions.
-You restriction request must be in writing.
+Your restriction request must be in writing.

 • Revoke your authorization to use or disclose protected health information except to the extent that action has already been taken.